richRemer/squabble/README.md

 ### Flexible
-Even though there are not many settings or a complicated API, `squabble` still manages to provide some flexibility through the `match` function can match by regular expression and invoke a custom handler.
+Even though there are not many settings or a complicated API, `squabble` still manages to provide some flexibility through the `match` function, which  can match by regular expression and invoke a custom handler.
 Several of the `squabble` functions are just wrappers around the `match` function with a handler that performs additional parsing.
 This could be used to add java or Windows style options, if you wish (but keep in mind, java style won't play nicely with the `shortOpts` method).

 How's This Shit Work?
 ---------------------

 The most straightforward example is to create a parser and call its `parse` method.
-By default, it will use the args from process.argv.slice(2).
+By default, it will use the args from `process.argv.slice(2)`.
 You can also pass an array of args instead.
 In any case, the default parser will simply return a result containing the provided arguments.